George W. Bush: Hurricane Katrina

 Hurricane Katrina struck early in Bush's second term and was one of the most damaging natural disasters in U.S. history.
 Katrina formed in late August during the 2005 Atlantic hurricane season and devastated much of the north-central Gulf Coast of the United States, particularly New Orleans.

 Bush declared a state of emergency in Louisiana on August 27 and in Mississippi and Alabama the following day.
 The eye of the hurricane made landfall on August 29, and New Orleans began to flood due to levee breaches; later that day, Bush declared a major disaster in Louisiana, officially authorizing FEMA to start using federal funds to assist in the recovery effort.

 On August 30, DHS Secretary Michael Chertoff declared it "an incident of national significance", triggering the first use of the newly created National Response Plan.
 Three days later, on September 2, National Guard troops first entered the city of New Orleans.
 The same day, Bush toured parts of Louisiana, Mississippi, and Alabama and declared that the success of the recovery effort up to that point was "not enough".

 As the disaster in New Orleans intensified, Bush received widespread criticism for downplaying his administration's role in the inadequate response.
-Leaders attacked Bush for having appointed incompetent leaders to positions of power at FEMA, notably Michael D. Brown; federal response resources to respond were also limited as a result of being allocated to the Iraq War and Bush himself did not act upon warnings of floods.
+Leaders attacked Bush for having appointed incompetent leaders to positions of power at FEMA, notably Michael D. Brown; federal resources to respond were also limited as a result of being allocated to the Iraq War, and Bush himself did not act upon warnings of floods.
 Bush responded to mounting criticism by claiming to accept full responsibility for the federal government's failures in its handling of the emergency.
 It has been argued that with Katrina, Bush passed a political tipping point from which he would not recover.